siserin/blind9/doc/arm/reference.rst

    use-v4-udp-ports { range 1024 65535; };
    use-v6-udp-ports { range 1024 65535; };

+.. note:
-Note: make sure the ranges be sufficiently large for security.
+   make sure the ranges be sufficiently large for security.
 A desirable size depends on various parameters, but we generally recommend it contain at least 16384 ports (14 bits of entropy).
 Note also that the system's default range when used may be too small for this purpose, and that the range may even be changed while ``named`` is running; the new range will automatically be applied when ``named`` is reloaded.
 It is encouraged to configure ``use-v4-udp-ports`` and ``use-v6-udp-ports`` explicitly so that the ranges are sufficiently large and are reasonably independent from the ranges used by other applications.

+.. note:
-Note: the operational configuration where ``named`` runs may prohibit the use of some ports.
+   the operational configuration where ``named`` runs may prohibit the use of some ports.
 For example, UNIX systems will not allow ``named`` running without a root privilege to use ports less than 1024.
    If such ports are included in the specified (or detected) set of query ports, the corresponding query attempts will fail, resulting in resolution failures or delay.
 It is therefore important to configure the set of ports that can be safely used in the expected operational environment.

 The defaults of the ``avoid-v4-udp-ports`` and ``avoid-v6-udp-ports`` options are: